pimvandenderen/azure-multi-tenant-dns/README.md

-# Azure Multi tenant DNS Resolution
+# Azure Multi Tenant DNS Resolution

 In this article I'm not going to explain in detail how Azure hybrid private DNS zones work [since this is pretty well documented already](https://learn.microsoft.com/en-us/azure/architecture/hybrid/hybrid-dns-infra), so I'm going to assume that you already have a good understanding of this concept.